 Regarding the other two agreed-upon items – the limitation on transfers and the maintenance of Toky's shares – the measures were interpreted by sources consulted by NeoFeed as a way for the company to defend itself against the offensive by Buriti Investimentos, which holds a 7.96% stake in the company, according to the company's most recent reference form.
 Noda declined to comment on this matter.

-The move became clear last week.
-Toky reported receiving, on December 19th, a request from the Piemonte Fund, managed by Buriti, to convene a shareholders' meeting to deliberate on the removal of the board of directors, as well as the election of new members to the board .
+Last week, Toky reported that on December 19th, it had received a request from the Piemonte Fund, managed by Buriti, to convene a shareholders' meeting to deliberate on the removal of the board of directors, as well as the election of new members to the board .

-The statement does not specify the reasons that led Buriti to request the summons, but according to the website Pipeline , which had access to the fund manager's letter, the justification is that the company has failed in conducting the restructuring.
-The fund also highlights problems in the area of governance.
+The statement does not specify the reasons that led Buriti to request the summons, but according to the letter sent to the company, reported by the Pipeline website and also accessed by NeoFeed , the justification is that the company has failed in conducting the restructuring.
+The fund also highlights problems in governance.

 Buriti joined Toky's shareholder base after the departure of the German retailer Home24 , which was the company's main shareholder until July, holding 45% of the share capital.